albin-johansson/centurion/README.md

 * Message boxes

-Additionally, many Centurion components feature serialization support based on the Cereal API, string conversions, streaming support, etc.
+Additionally, many Centurion components feature serialization support based on the Cereal API, string conversions, streaming support, etc. The library can be used with either C++17 or C++20, and will use appropriate facilities depending on the language version used.
+For example, the library will make use of `std::format`, if it is available.

 ## Dependencies